flumadi/PLP-Python-COVID-19-Global-Data-Tracker-Project-/README.md

 ✅Saving Plots
 Right-click any visualization → Save image as...

 ## ❓ Getting Help
-If you encounter errors:
+If any errors occur:
   Check all prerequisites are installed
   Ensure the CSV file is in the right folder
   Google any error messages - chances are others have solved it!
 ## For additional help:
   Pandas Documentation
   Matplotlib Tutorials

-## 🚀 Next Steps
+## 🚀 NFeel Free To...
   Try modifying the code to:
     -Add your country to the analysis
     -Compare death rates between nations
     -Create new visualizations
+Prepared by Fridah any questions contact me -mathiasfridah2@gmail.com
 Happy analyzing! 🎉
-Prepared by Fridah any questions contact me -mathiasfridah2@gmail.com